 Find out more here.

-Contract and temporary work has become a vital part of staffing strategies for businesses and can provide professionals with a credible and flexible career path that’s highly rewarding.
+Contract and temporary work has become a vital part of staffing strategies for businesses, and can provide professionals with a credible, flexible and rewarding career path.

 Thinking of moving from a permanent role into contracting?

-- There is more flexibility to negotiate pay rates and conditions than with permanent roles, resulting in more lucrative pay packages.
+- There is more flexibility to negotiate pay rates and conditions, resulting in lucrative pay packages

-- Depending on your performance, contract and temporary positions can often lead to permanent opportunities should that be of interest.
+- Depending on your performance, contract and temporary positions can lead to permanent opportunities

 Submitting a CV for contract and temporary opportunities for the first time?

-- Include a very brief statement about yourself beneath your contact details outlining your experience and what you can offer.
+- Include a brief statement about yourself beneath your contact details, outlining your experience and what you can offer

-- Make sure your CV concise and well-structured.
+- Make sure your CV is concise and well-structured

 Interested in learning more about contract and temporary work?
-At VANRATH, we understand that making a move into contracting can be a daunting experience, which is why we have a specialist contract team in place who can guide you every step of the way.
+At VANRATH, we understand that making a move into contracting can be a daunting experience.
+This is why we have a specialist contract team in place who can guide you every step of the way.

-To discuss the options that are available to you or to get a better understanding of the contract and temporary market in Northern Ireland, please contact Orla Fitzsimons or Russell Kennedy on 028 9033 0250 or email firstname.lastname@example.org / email@example.com for a confidential conversation.
+To discuss your options, or to get a better understanding of the contract and temporary market in Northern Ireland, please contact Orla Fitzsimons on 028 9033 0250 or email email@example.com for a confidential conversation.